 Wait, what?

-If you "hit it lucky" and get yourself noticed too early, you run the risk of flaring out because you won't yet have the skill and expertise to continue to produce an outstanding product.
+If you "hit it lucky" and get yourself noticed too early, you'll risk flaring out because you won't yet have the skill and expertise to continue producing an outstanding product.

 You want to be noticed only after you're sufficiently skilled.

-If you work hard at your craft long enough you'll see that your writing gets better over time.
-As you improve, you'll eventually start to think, "Why doesn't anyone notice me?"
+If you work hard at your craft long enough, you'll see that your writing gets better over time.
+As you improve, you'll eventually think, "Why doesn't anyone notice me?"

-If you try to rush it, you run the risk of becoming a "one-hit wonder."
+If you try to rush it, you risk becoming a "one-hit wonder."

 One-Hit Wonders

-Have you ever wondered how a pop band, author, or composer can make a creation so exquisite it practically takes over the world, but yet not be able to create a second or third?
+Have you ever wondered how a pop band, author, or composer can create a work so exquisite that it practically takes over the world yet not be able to create a second or third?

 Ferde Grofé composed the Grand Canyon Suite, one of the most recognized 20th-century symphonic pieces.
 This brought him worldwide acclaim.
 But what about his other compositions, including,

-Then there is the pop music group that performed one of the most popular pop songs ever recorded.
+Then there is the pop music group Wild Cherry, which performed one of the most famous pop songs ever recorded.
 The group was called Wild Cherry, and the song was called Play That Funky Music (1976).
 Wild Cherry succeeded in performing only one hit song in their career.

 Neither Grand Canyon Suite nor Play that Funky Music were the first pieces created by their composers.
 What if Wild Cherry or Ferde Grofé had given up after their first unrecognized piece?